vaeth/calc-extension/README.md

 more lengthy sessions (saving/restoring, exporting to clipboard, etc).

 The original motivation was to experiment with a Pratt parser.
-Thus, although currently only “simple” formulas of javascript type are implemented, it would be relatively easy to extend it to a full-blown programming language.
+There is already a much richer expression syntax than in most languages (implicit multiplication signs, no braces necessary for function calls), and it would be simple to extend the syntax to a more full-blown “language”.
+(In fact, earlier versions of _calc-extension_ had a simpler syntax.
-(Readers interested in the parser implementation can check data/js/parser.js).
+Readers interested in the parser implementation can check data/js/parser.js).

 After installing __calc-extension__, it can be used as follows.